autsys/package-version/README.md

 ### `version`

-The version of the package.
+The latest version of the package.

 ## Example usage